ChrisPatten/power-bi-log-downloader/README.md

 This script uses the Exchange Online PowerShell module ([instructions here](https://docs.microsoft.com/en-us/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell?view=exchange-ps)).
 My org uses multi-factor authentication, so I used [these instructions](https://docs.microsoft.com/en-us/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell?view=exchange-ps) to get started.

+If you're using the normal Exchange Online module, you'll need to create your session first.
+If you're using the MFA version you'll need to launch the special PowerShell session and run the script from there.

 # Syntax
 ```powershell
 Get-PowerBILogs